openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 faas-cli up -f user-fn.yml
 ```

-When you look at the function detail of the user-fn it the dashboard you should see that the function is being invoked successfully.
+When you look at the function detail of the user-fn in the dashboard you should see that the function is being invoked successfully.
 The logs of the kafka-connector can also help to see if the function is consuming messages.

 ![Logs of the kafka connector that show messages being consumed by the user-fn function](/images/2022-05-faasd-pro/kafka-connector-logs.png)
 > Logs of the kafka connector that show messages being consumed by the user-fn function.